Sweetpea (TV series)

-Sweetpea is a British dark comedy-drama television series created by Kirstie Swain for Sky Atlantic.
-An adaptation of the 2017 novel of the same name by CJ Skuse, it stars Ella Purnell in the lead role.
-The series premiered on 10 October 2024 on Sky Atlantic.
-In December 2024, it was renewed for a second series.
+Sweetpea is a British dark comedy drama television series created by Kirstie Swain, based on the 2017 novel by CJ Skuse.
+It stars Ella Purnell in the lead role and premiered on 10 October 2024 on Sky Atlantic.
+In December 2024, it was renewed for a second series, which is set to premiere in November 2026.

 Premise

 Having endured bullying during her school years, Rhiannon Lewis is an unassuming young woman who lives with her father and dog in the fictional English town of Carnsham, where she works a mundane job as an administrative assistant at a local newspaper.
 However, following her father's death, her life is upended by a series of unfortunate events, including the return of her former bully, leading Rhiannon to develop a penchant for murder.

+In the second series, alongside a promotion, an irresistible rebound, and a killer intent on unmasking her, Rhiannon wonders if her ex, AJ Pierce, was right about her being a monster.